ersanjeevkm/invoice-billing_2.0/README.md

 1) You can change your username in login.txt file, where first line is the user name NOTE :
-    If you change your user name make sure to rename the "admin" directory and "admin_party" , "admin_prod" to <USER NAME> and "<USER NAME>_party", "<USER NAME>_prod" respectively
+    If you change your user name make sure to rename the "admin" directory and "admin_party" , "admin_prod" to USER NAME and "USER NAME_party", "USER NAME_prod" respectively

 2) You can change your password in login.txt file, where second line corresponds to the password